mov-aman/sakura_comics/README.md

 Deployment:

- - Deployment on cloud platforms like AWS or Netlify.
+ - Deployment on Render for backend and Netlify for frontend.

 **Getting Started**